fightforlife/docker_hddfancontrol/README.md

 https://github.com/desbma/hddfancontrol

 This is a docker image which includes the following programs to run **hddfancontrol** by desbma.
-- smartmontools - needed for the new --smartctl option, which uses smartmontolls instead of hdparm to spindown drives
+- smartmontools - needed for the --smartctl option, which uses smartmontolls instead of hdparm to spindown drives
 - hdparm - old way of spinning down drives
 - hddtemp - to get hddtemps
 - fancontrol - to control PWM fan speed